vercel/next.js/docs/routing/dynamic-routes.md

 { "slug": ["a", "b"] }
 ```

-> A good example of catch all routes is the Next.js docs, a single page called [pages/docs/[...slug].js](https://github.com/zeit/next-site/blob/master/pages/docs/%5B...slug%5D.js) takes care of all the docs you're currently looking at.

 ### Optional catch all routes

 Catch all routes can be made optional by including the parameter in double brackets (`[[...slug]]`).